matrix-org/matrix-spec-proposals/proposals/2836-threading.md

    was previously left, ensuring that no duplicate events are sent, and that any `max_depth` or `max_breadth` are honoured _based on the original request_ - the max values always relate to the original `event_id`, NOT the event ID previously stopped at.

+##### Querying relationships over federation

+Relationships can be queried over federation using a new endpoint which is the same as the CS API format.
+See the CS API section for more info.
+The path used for this new federation endpoint is `/_matrix/federation/v1/event_relationships`.

+Justification:
+ - In an ideal world, every server would have the complete room DAG and would therefore be able to explore the full scope of a thread in a room.
+However, over federation, servers have an incomplete view of the room and will be missing many events.
+In absence of a specific API to explore threads over federation, joining a room with threads will result in an incomplete view.
+ - The requirements here are similar to the [Event Context API](https://matrix.org/docs/spec/client_server/r0.6.0#id131) but due to the lack of a federated form of this API any requests for events the server is unaware of will incorrectly return `404 Not Found`.
+ - The same API shape is proposed to allow code reuse and because the same concerns and requirements are present for both federation and client-server.

+Server behaviour:
+ - When receiving a request to `/event_relationships`: ensure the server is in the room then walk the thread in the same manner as the CS API form.
+Do not make outbound `/event_relationships` requests on behalf of this request to avoid routing loops where 2 servers infinitely call `/event_relationships` to each other.
+ - Servers should make outbound `/event_relationships` requests *for client requests* when they encounter an event ID they do not have.
+The event may have happened much earlier in the room which another server in the room can satisfy.

 #### Cross-room threading extension

 This MSC expands on the basic form to allow cross-room threading by allowing 2 extra fields to be specified